-The Sony Alpha A900 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in September 2008 and October 2017.
+The Sony Alpha A900 and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in September 2008 and October 2017.
 The A900 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The A900 has a resolution of 24.4 megapixel, whereas the A7R III provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The A900 has a resolution of 24.4 megapixels, whereas the A7R III provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Sony A900 and the Sony A7R III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A900 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Sony A900 and the Sony A7R III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A900 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (33 percent) than the Sony A900.
 Moreover, the A7R III is markedly lighter (27 percent) than the A900.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.